LAGameStudio/AtariVCSGML/README.md

 *If you wish to review how to use IDE 589, or the rationale behind what's being described in this document, please read the README.old.md*

-This document deals with getting your GameMaker (or Godot 4) game to work on the AtariVCS.
-It's primarily written for GameMaker versions >= 2.3.5 or released after 2022.
-On one hand it talks about getting the controllers to work.
-On the other hand, it tells you how to prepare your package for the Atari VCS Store ecosystem.
+This document deals with
+- Getting your GameMaker (or Godot 4) game to work on the AtariVCS.
+- It's primarily written for GameMaker versions >= 2.3.5 or released after 2022.
+- On one hand it talks about getting the controllers to work.
+- On the other hand, it tells you how to prepare your package for the Atari VCS Store ecosystem.

 ## Time commitment